aregsar/aregsarblog/blog/2020/upgrade-php-version-macOS/index.md

 brew upgrade php
 ```

-Make sure to source your bash profile or relaunch the terminal for the update to the $PATH variable to take effect
+Make sure to source your bash profile or relaunch the terminal for the update to the $PATH variable to take effect.

 Sourcing the bash profile